 Time itself is even irrelevant now, at least from a subjective experience.
-During the coronavirus crisis, the far-reaching rise in civil unrest, and an almost dystopian future for America, our experience of the concept of Time has changed.
+During the coronavirus crisis, the far-reaching rise in civil unrest, and a racial reckoning related to the future of America, our experience of the concept has changed.
 Possibly forever.

 Aristotle was possibly the first and foremost philosopher to define the idea of Time.
 “Our perception of change and its movement is pivotal to reconciling with the nature of Time.”
 One can think of it as a flowing and ebbing river that bends based on one’s experience.
 “The perception of change” is an important note there.
 This perception ends and begins at fundamental human consciousness.
 Consciousness is the essence that allows us to experience the present, look back at the past, and prepare for the future.